Konorze/KCleaner/README.md

 It has English and Romanian - use the dropdown to change

-### Why I did it

-CCleaner was decent but then it became commercial and suspicious, plus I didn't trust it anymore after the things that happened to it.
-Other cleaning tools were either too complicated or didn't do what I wanted them to do, so I thought why not make my own

 ### What it works on

 I tested it on Windows 7, 8.1, 10, and 11 - it works on both 32-bit and 64-bit versions